Moving Oral Contraceptives Over-the-Counter:

 Continuation is an important measure of how long women take the pill after starting it.
 Continuation is influenced by many factors, including whether women have adequate information about how to manage common side effects or what to do if they miss a pill, as well as whether they can continue to access the method.
 Two studies have specifically looked at continuation of the pill in an OTC setting.
 The pill is available OTC in Kuwait, and research there found that continuation was no different between women who consulted with a physician and those who did not .
 In the Border Contraceptive Access Study, pill users were followed for nine months, and women who obtained the pill OTC in Mexico were found to have a significantly lower discontinuation rate than those who obtained pills in US clinics.
 When clinic users were supplied with six or more packs (cycles) of pills, the continuation rates became more similar, suggesting that both OTC access and additional packs in hand contribute to better method continuation .

 Other data also suggest that when women have better access to the pill, they stay on it longer.
-Data from California showed that women given 13 pill packs at the time of initiation continued the method significantly longer compared to those given only one or three packs [48, 49].
-Additionally, women given a one-year supply of the pill are less likely to experience unintended pregnancy or obtain abortions, when compared to women given one or three packs [48, 49].
-A systematic review of studies investigating the impact of the number of prescribed pill packs on women’s rates of continued use found that in three out of four studies, continuation rates were higher when women were provided with more packs of pills.
+Data from California showed that women given 13 pill packs at the time of initiation continued the method significantly longer compared to those given only one or three packs [49, 50].
+Additionally, women given a one-year supply of the pill are less likely to experience unintended pregnancy or obtain abortions, when compared to women given one or three packs [49, 50].
+A systematic review of studies investigating the impact of the number of prescribed pill packs on women’s rates of continued use found that in three out of four studies, continuation rates were higher when women were provided with more packs of pills .
+One of these studies tested the impact on continuation, by age, of providing more pill packs and found it to be especially notable among adolescents under the age of 18 .
+This study also compared women who were given pill packs directly with those who received a prescription to refill at the pharmacy.
+Women who were given a prescription for refills had lower continuation, suggesting the convenience of having pill packs readily available promotes method continuation .
 In the remaining study, one group of women were provided with three pill packs after the completion of their first pack, while women in another group received a total of four pill packs at once.
 There was no difference in continuation rates between the two groups.
 Overall, the reviewers found that dispensing more pill packs at once were associated with fewer pregnancies and pregnancy tests and lowered costs .
-Another study found that women who were prescribed the pill had significantly higher six-month continuation rates when seven packs were provided at once, compared to women who were given three packs—this effect was especially notable among adolescents under the age of 18.
-The study also compared women who were given their pill packs directly with those who received a prescription to refill at the pharmacy.
-Women who were given a prescription for refills had lower continuation, suggesting the convenience of having pill packs readily available promotes method continuation .
 Other research on barriers to pill continuation has found that travel away from home and running out of pill packs were frequent reasons women missed pills , a common cause of method failure.

-Areas for further research: An actual use study would be designed to follow women using the pill obtained in a simulated OTC setting to see how effectively and for how long women used the method compared to those who obtain pills from a clinician.
-A label comprehension study, also required by the FDA, would also demonstrate that women understand pill use instructions in an OTC label.
+Areas for further research: An actual use study would be designed to follow women using the pill obtained in a simulated OTC setting to see how effectively and for how long women used the method.
+A label comprehension study, also required by the FDA, would also demonstrate that people understand pill use instructions on an OTC label.
 In addition, research is needed to understand where women would obtain information in an OTC environment, especially if they had a question or problem.

 [back to top]